deep-projects/dvc-cc/dvc-cc/tutorial/_live_output.md

 > **Warning**: In the current version the live output will be never deleted.
 If you run out of space you just could
     delete this files.
 In future versions, this could be done automatically.

-If the job is done, we can always take a look at the output with `dvc-cc status -d` or by success, you can take a look at the result branch to get the std-output.
+If the job is done, you can take a look at the result branch to get the std-output.

 ## Other output
 If your script generates live output data (i.e., writes every epoch of training some data, like tensorboard), then you could